-To use certificate authentication with a Web Interface server, the Web server must run parallel to Secure Gateway.
+To use certificate authentication with a Web Interface server, run the web server parallel to Secure Gateway.

 This is an unsupported configuration.
-Secure Gateway does not support client certificate checking during the SSL handshake or does it support TCP tunneling so that the user's HTTPS stream reaches the Web server unaltered.
+Secure Gateway does not support client certificate checking during the SSL handshake.
+It supports TCP tunneling so that the user's HTTPS stream reaches the web server unaltered.